GeunhwaJeong/haneul-new/doc/src/learn/how-haneul-works.md

 title: How Haneul Works
 ---

-This document has two main goals: It first provides a high-level overview of Haneul, presenting its main functionalities and design choices.
-It then compares Haneul with existing blockchains allowing potential adopters to decide whether Haneul fits their use cases.

-This document is written for engineers, developers, and technical readers knowledgeable about the crypto space.
+This document is written for engineers, developers, and technical readers knowledgeable about the blockchain.
 It does not assume deep programming language or distributed systems expertise.
 See the [Haneul white paper](https://github.com/GeunhwaJeong/haneul/blob/main/doc/paper/haneul.pdf) for a much deeper explanation of how Haneul works.
-See [How Haneul Differs from Other Blockchains](haneul-compared.md) for a high-level overview of the differences in approach between Haneul and other blockchain systems.
+See [How Haneul Differs from Other Blockchains](haneul-compared.md) for a high-level overview of the differences between Haneul and other blockchain systems.

 ## tl;dr

-The Haneul blockchain operates at a speed and scale previously thought unimaginable.
-Haneul assumes the typical blockchain transaction is a simple transfer and optimizes for that use.
-Haneul does this by making each request idempotent, holding network connections open longer, and ensuring transactions complete immediately.
+The Haneul blockchain operates at a speed and scale previously thought unattainable.
+Haneul assumes most blockchain transactions touch non-overlapping states, meaning that transactions can run in parallel.
 Haneul optimizes for single-writer objects, allowing a design that forgoes consensus for simple transactions.

-Instead of the traditional blockchain’s fire-and-forget broadcast, Haneul ensures a two-way handshake between the requestor and approving validators, with simple transactions having near instant finality.
-With this low latency, transactions can easily be incorporated into games and other settings that need completion in real time.
-Furthermore, Haneul supports smart contracts written in Move, a language designed for blockchains with strong inherent security and a more understandable programming model.
+Instead of the traditional blockchain’s fire-and-forget broadcast, Haneul's design enables a requestor or a proxy to proactively talk to validators to bring a transaction to finality.
+This results in near instant finality for simple transactions.

+With this low latency, Haneul makes it easy to incorporate transactions into games and other settings that need completion in real time.
+Haneul also supports smart contracts written in Move, a language designed for blockchains with strong inherent security and a more understandable programming model.

 In a world where the cost of bandwidth is diminishing steadily, we are creating an ecosystem of services that will find it easy, fun, and perhaps profitable to ensure transaction voting on behalf of users.